kittykatattack/hexi/README.md

   your game or application runs, and completely separates your sprite rendering loop from your application logic loop.

-Read the documents at code repositories for these modules to find out what you can do with them.
+Read the documents at the code repositories for each of these modules to find out what you can do with them.

 Hexi lets you access most of these module methods and properties as